The Best Basketball Books for Kids of All Ages

 STAT: Standing Tall and Talented: Home Court by Amar’e Stoudemir, illustrated by Tim Jessell

-Basketball Middle Grade Chapter Books
+Middle Grade Basketball Books for Kids

-The Crossover by Kwame Alexander, illustrated by Dawud Anybwile
+by Kwame Alexander, illustrated by Dawud Anybwile

 The Crossover graphic novel version is a fast-paced read that packs a big punch visually and emotionally.
 Kids love Alexander’s lyrical writing and how he seems to just “get” the teenage human condition.
-(Hint: it’s messy and wonderful and complicated and real.)
-Basketball player and twin Josh narrates his life in quarters, just like the game he plays.
-He writes about missing his twin when his twin, Jordan, gets a girlfriend.
-He shares about getting into trouble when he hits Jordan in the face with a basketball.
-And he reveals the pain of watching his father as his heart fails.
 Don’t miss this coming-of-age story about a boy trying to figure out his life.

 Rebound by Kwame Alexander